 The act requires the state department to initiate a process no later than July 1, 2023, to remove the medicare costs from the provider rate setting by July 1, 2026.

 The act repeals the requirement that only such costs as are reasonable, necessary, and patient-related be reported for reimbursement purposes.

-The bill authorizes the state department to require a nursing facility, as a condition of receiving medicaid funds, to submit any documentation necessary to ensure the state's interest in transparency, stability, and sound fiscal stewardship.
+The act authorizes the state department to require a nursing facility, as a condition of receiving medicaid funds, to submit any documentation necessary to ensure the state's interest in transparency, stability, and sound fiscal stewardship.